ordina-jworks/ordina-jworks.github.io/_posts/2021-04-02-being-productive-with-typescript.md

 The code above seems okay.
 I used to write like this all the time.
 But the question is: **What is the added value of Typescript?**
-Let us make a list with what Typescript does for us here:
+Let's make a list of what Typescript does for us here:

 - ~~Readability~~
 - ~~Code hinting~~